 Depending on the MBA course you choose, you have 1 or 2 complete years in hand to explore.
 Make sanguine use of the time you get than simply sleeping or spending time with friends after class hours.
-Note, right after MBA you will have a full time job to handle and it might not be possible for you to get the exploring opportunity.
+Note, right after MBA you will have a full-time job to handle and it might not be possible for you to get the exploring opportunity.

 Stick to Yourself

-Many a times, especially Indian students take up the MBA course in peer pressure or family pressure.
+Many times, especially Indian students take up the MBA course in peer pressure or family pressure.
 Do not take up the MBA course until you are convinced that this renders you genuine benefits.
-Research enough and if you find your career in future would require the MBA stamp then only go for it.
+Research enough and if you find your career in the future would require the MBA stamp then only go for it.

 Please note these three P’s that are very important for you to successfully do your MBA course.
-The three P’s are Patience, Performance and Persistence.
+The three P’s are Patience, Performance, and Persistence.